marshall62/dmart/src/doc/instructions.md

 ## Angular Front-end app

-- be in the root dir of project
+- be in the root dir of project (dmart)
 - ng serve
 - App will be running on [localhost:4200]()